Walmart 'disturbed' its former building is migrant shelter for kids

 Questions about Walmart's sale of the property have intensified in recent days as public furor has grown over the administration's "zero tolerance" policy.

 The Department of Homeland Security said last week that the policy has resulted in the separation of at least 2,000 children from their parents at the border.
-President Donald Trump said on Wednesday he will sign an executive order that will address the separation of families.
+President Donald Trump signed an executive order on Wednesday that he said would keep families together.

 Related: CEOs call out Trump's 'heartless, cruel' border policy